-- Open a dispute within 180 days of the date you made the purchase using our support channels (by calling an agent at (XXX) XXX-XXXX, email support@Dropp.cc, or chat in the app).
+Step 1: Open a dispute within 90 days of the date you made the purchase using our support channels: email firstname.lastname@example.org, chat in the app, or by calling an agent at (973) 933-3232,).
 Please include information on the disputed transaction and the reason for your claim, including the date and amount of the transaction, the seller’s name, and an explanation of your issue.

-- Respond to our requests for documentation or other information.
-We may require you to provide receipts, third-party evaluations, police reports, or other documents that we specify.
+Step 2: Respond to our requests for documentation or other information.
+We may require you to provide receipts, third party evaluations, police reports or other documents that we specify.
 You must respond to these requests in a timely manner as requested in our correspondence with you.

-- We will make a decision (including automatically closing any dispute or claim), in our sole discretion, based on the coverage and eligibility requirements set forth above, any additional information provided during the dispute resolution process, or any other information we deem relevant and appropriate under the circumstances.
+Step 4: We will make a decision (including automatically closing any dispute or claim), in our sole discretion, based on the coverage and eligibility requirements set forth above, any additional information provided during the dispute resolution process or any other information we deem relevant and appropriate under the circumstances.

 Refunds, Reversals, and Chargebacks